DECEMBER 2022

 • Watch for shield bugs, aphids, psyllid, all signs of nutrient deficiencies and or water stress..ask yourself What is the stress point?

-• decide how to manage better next year
+• Decode how to manage better next year

 Perennials

-• Asparagus will need to be left to grow this month after Xmas,
+• Asparagus will need to be left to grow this month after Christmas

 • Globe artichokes will finish this month